Context-Aware Mixup for Domain Adaptive Semantic Segmentation

 \section{Conclusion}

-In this paper, we proposed a novel context-aware domain mixup (CAMix) framework for domain adaptive semantic segmentation.
-We present a contextual mask generation (CMG) strategy, which is critical for guiding the whole pipeline on three different levels, \emph{i.e.,} input level, output level and significance mask level.
-Our approach can explicitly explore and transfer the shared context dependency across domains, thus narrowing down the domain gap.
+In this paper, we proposed a novel context-aware domain mixup (CAMix) framework via explicitly exploiting context-dependency across domains to enhance the adaptability for domain adaptive semantic segmentation.
+We present a contextual mask generation (CMG) strategy, which is critical for guiding the whole pipeline on three different levels, \emph{i.e.,} input level, output level and, significance mask level.
+Our approach can explicitly explore and transfer the shared context-dependency across domains, thus narrowing down the domain gap.
 We also introduce a significance-reweighted consistency loss (SRC) to penalize the inconsistency between the mixed student prediction and the mixed teacher prediction, which effectively eases the adverse impacts of the adaptation, \emph{e.g.,} training instability and early performance degradation.
-The extensive experiments with ablation studies demonstrate that our approach soundly outperforms the state-of-the-art methods in domain adaptive semantic segmentation. \ifCLASSOPTIONcaptionsoff
+Extensive experiments with analysis demonstrate that our approach soundly outperforms the state-of-the-art methods in domain adaptive semantic segmentation.